 1The FCA has investigation and sanctioning powers in relation to both criminal and civil breaches of the Money Laundering Regulations.
 The Money Laundering Regulations impose requirements including, amongst other things, obligations to apply customer due diligence measures and conduct ongoing monitoring of business relationships on designated types of business.

-1The FCA is responsible for monitoring and enforcing compliance with the Regulations not only by authorised firms who are within the Money Laundering Regulations’ scope, but also by what the Regulations describe as “Annex I financial institutions”.
+1The FCA is responsible for monitoring and enforcing compliance with the Money Laundering Regulations2 not only by authorised firms who are within the Money Laundering Regulations’ scope, but also by what the Regulations describe as “Annex I financial institutions”.
 These are businesses which are not otherwise authorised by us but which carry out certain of the activities listed in Annex I of the Banking Consolidation Directive28, now Annex I of the CRD.
 The activities include lending (e.g. forfaiters and trade financiers), financial leasing, and safe custody services.
 Annex I financial institutions are required to register with the FCA.

 1This means that there will be situations in which the FCA has powers to investigate and take action under both the Act and the Money Laundering Regulations.
 The FCA will consider all the circumstances of the case when deciding what action to take and, if it is appropriate to notify the subject about the investigation, will in doing so inform them about the basis upon which the investigation is being conducted and what powers it is using.
 The FCA will adopt the approach outlined in EG 12 when prosecuting Money Laundering Regulations offences.
 In the majority of cases where both the Regulations and the FCA rules apply and regulatory action, as opposed to criminal proceedings, is appropriate, the FCA generally expects to continue to discipline authorised firms under the Act.

-- powers of entry and inspection without or under warrant (regulations 38 and 39).
+- • powers of entry and inspection without or under warrant (regulations 69 and 702).